rkapa2006/EmiCalculator/README.md

 Then do mvn jetty:run, to run the server.

-goto http://localhost:8080/emiCalculator in your browser to see the application.
+goto http://localhost:8080/emiCalculator in your browser to access the app.